This post may contain affiliate links. Please read our disclosure policy.

 How to Make No-Bake Energy Balls

-Use mini chocolate chips to make the mixture easily roll into balls.
-Stir in by hand so that the mixer doesn’t chop them up too much.
+3. Stir in the mini chocolate chips to make the mixture easily roll into balls.
 I use a cookie scoop to shape the balls, yet you can use a regular spoon and roll by hand if you want; no need to use fancy tools!

 deliciously healthy no-bake snack that tastes like chocolate chip cookies on a blue plate with a cookie scoop.